 Once you and the adjuster finally agree on a number immediately put that number in writing and send it in letter form to the adjuster.
 This letter can be kept short and sweet.

 If you were injured in an accident contact the Brown Firm to assist you with the settlement you deserve.
-Contact our Georgia's personal injury attorneys today.
+Contact Georgia's best personal injury attorneys today.
 We will make sure your rights are protected, and your claims are filed correctly.

 Ready to learn more?
 Check out our previous article on The Difference Between Murder and Wrongful Death.